Last Updated on

 First settled by Europeans in 1659, by the 18th and 19th centuries Nantucket was the center of the Whaling Industry.
 When whaling companies decamped for New Bedford on the mainland after a fire in 1846 destroyed a good portion of downtown, the end of one industry opened the door for another – recreation.

 By the late 1800’s Nantucket was a thriving summer resort, mostly for well-heeled travelers, and has been ever since.
 So, of course, come here for the beaches, shopping, and restaurants – but be sure to delve into Nantucket’s dramatic history.
 Members of the Nantucket Historical Association, “the keepers of Nantucket’s heritage,” make it fun and engaging.
 Start here:

-Things to Do on Nantucket
+Things to Do In Nantucket MA

-GO: Nantucket Historical Association Whaling Museum.
 The skeleton of a 46 ft bull sperm whale hovers perilously over a harpoon packed whaling skiff – the centerpiece of the Nantucket Whaling Museum.

 Over the past few decades, this once small whaling museum has expanded into a world-class institution, run by the noteworthy Nantucket Historical Association, which also manages several other worthy historic sites on the island.
 The unfortunate whale washed ashore nearby on January 1, 1998, and despite attempts to revive it, the whale died (most likely from a tooth infection).

 Now, the bones of this monster, the sheer size of it, best demonstrates the dangers inherent in this industry.
 Whaling crews had to harpoon, wrestle, and drag these gargantuan beasts aboard for processing.
 One young sailor wrote about the “blood stained decks,” and “huge masses of flesh and blubber lying here and there” on a typical whaling ship.

 Whalers – First to Visit Exotic Destinations